 Coronaviruses are a large family of viruses that are common in people and many different species of animals.
-CDC is responding to a pandemic of respiratory disease caused by a novel (new) coronavirus that spreads from person to person.
-The virus has been named SARS-CoV-2, and the disease it causes has been named coronavirus disease 2019, which is abbreviated COVID-19.
+SARS-CoV-2 is a novel (new) coronavirus that has caused a pandemic of respiratory disease named coronavirus disease 2019, which is abbreviated COVID-19.

-This is a rapidly evolving situation and the risk assessment will be updated as needed.
+As the situation evolves the risk assessment will be updated as needed.